GSA releases draft of amended Polaris request for proposal

-GSA invited the small business IT community to weigh in on the new draft, before both $15 billion Polaris governmentwide acquisition contract’s (GWAC) requests for proposals (RFPs) are amended and unpaused.
+GSA invited the small business IT community to weigh in on the new draft, before both the Polaris governmentwide acquisition contract’s (GWAC) requests for proposals (RFPs) are amended and unpaused.

 The Government Accountability Office dismissed contractor BD Squared’s protest on April 25, after GSA agreed to amend RFP language concerning how it would assess the experience of offerers engaged in joint ventures.

 According to amended RFP, Small Business Administration Mentor-Protégé arrangements submitting offers must ensure at least one primary relevant experience project or emerging technology relevant experience project is from the protégé, and no more than three of the former may be provided by the mentor.

 Also joint venture offerers must submit a separate, written narrative detailing prior work and qualifications of each partner and the joint venture, itself, as well as if there is none.